How does the moisture get in there anyway?

 Moisture, which is what induces condensation to form, can be added to the air inside the headlamp via three different transfer mechanisms:

-- Water vapour sorption of plastic components and housing material,
+- Water vapor sorption of plastic components and housing material,

-- Water vapour permeation through plastic housing and lens material,
+- Water vapor permeation through plastic housing and lens material,

 - Convective and diffusive moisture transfer through venting system